fatihkaganemre/FPlanner/README.md

 # FPlanner
-It is a sample app for trying SwiftUI and SwiftData
+It is a sample app for trying
+- SwiftUI
+- SwiftData
+- Local Notifications

 It allows you to:
 - Create training (gym , karate, custom)
 - Display list of trainings
 - Edit/Remove trainings
+- Start a training

 # Tech stack
 - SwiftUI